vishnuv4/readme_check/README.md

 Install the package with ```pip install readme-check```.

-A common suggestion - use a virtual environment.
+Feel free to use a virtual environment.

 # Try it out